 A mortgage loan is considered distressed if either (i) a payment default has occurred and is continuing or (ii) a payment default is determined to be reasonably foreseeable as defined in the Code and as determined by our then-current servicing practices.
 We may permit modifications of distressed mortgage loans as part of a loss mitigation alternative while those mortgage loans remain in the pool so long as the modification is made in accordance with the trust documents.
-See "YIELD, MATURITY AND PREPAYMENT CONSIDERATIONS-Prepayments Related to Servicing Practices for Distressed Loans-Servicing Practices for Distressed Loans."
+See "YIELD, MATURITY AND PREPAYMENT CONSIDERATIONS-Prepayments Related to Servicing Practices for Distressed Loans."

 If the pool contains mortgage loans insured by the FHA, FHA may require that loans be modified as a part of the respective entity's loss mitigation strategy.
-Before any modification may be made to an FHA-insured mortgage loan that would affect the interest rate, the timing or amount of monthly payments, or the loan term, the loan will be purchased from the pool, subject to the requirements of the applicable trust documents for removing a mortgage loan from a pool.
+Before any modification may be made to an FHA-insured mortgage loan that would affect the interest rate, the timing or amount of monthly payments, or the loan term, the loan will be purchased from the pool.
 See "FANNIE MAE PURCHASE PROGRAM-Multifamily Mortgage Loan Eligibility Standards-Underwriting Guidelines," for a discussion of certain guidelines that apply to FHA mortgage loans.
 The purchase of FHA-insured mortgage loans for the purpose of modification will result in the prepayment of principal of the certificates and will have the same effect as borrower prepayments.